All the performance metrics will be compared with the baseline AC unitLearn More

 The onsite water consumption, if any is required for operation of the proposed solution, should not exceed 14 liters per day when averaged over a year with a maximum daily limit of 28 liters.

-The cooling technology should be water neutral; that is, the technology must not use more water than it saves through reduced energy consumption.
+The cooling technology should be water neutral; that is, the technology must not use more water than it saves at the utility level through reduced energy consumption.
 Additionally, the new AC unit must use less than 10 percent of the water used for domestic purposes by a single household.

 On average, the power sector in India consumed 2.1 cubic meters of water per megawatt-hour (2.1 liters per kilowatt-hour) of energy produced in 2014.
 Since the new AC unit will have 5X lower climate impact, the increased efficiency will reduce water consumption by 28 liters per day (during summer months).